cyan-2048/solid-telekram/README.md

 - First launch of the app might take a while, the next app launches will not take so long.
 - Currently Forum Groups will act in a unstable "View as Messages" view as in the Telegram Web K client.
-- pre-optimized lottie stickers are pre-converted apng images so client side rendering is not an issue, those stickers can be found in [kaigram-assets](https://github.com/cyan-2048/kaigram-assets)
+- pre-optimized lottie stickers are pre-converted apng images so client side rendering is not an issue, those stickers can be found in [kaigram-assets](https://github.com/cyan-2048/kaigram-assets), non optimized stickers will run at a very horrible fps
 - using this app on a 256MB RAM KaiOS device is kinda unstable.

 ### Experimental Low Memory mode